gabrielpoca/gabrielpoca.com/priv/site/books/210102_apropos_of_nothing.md

 has_review: true
 ---

-The writing was captivating, but there's so much name dropping that I can't follow the narrative.
+The writing was captivating, but there's so much name-dropping that I can't follow the narrative.
 So I dropped it when I was in the middle of it and realized I still didn't know who did what.